vikecp/Practicas_js/4_semana/Project_Smarty/gifsApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.3.

+If you don't want to do the installation you can watch my app [Here My APPGifs](https://appgifs-angular-virginia.netlify.app/)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.